 Violations can be broadly classified by their Violation Type and can then be further classified by a Violation Use Code.

 This article discusses managing the list of Violation Use Codes.
-If you want more information about Violation Types, they are discussed in this article.
+If you want more information about Violation Types, they are discussed in Violation Types.

 The Violation Use Code is a reference to the specific code or ordinance section that has been violated.
 This important piece of information is required to show the specific violation that has occurred and create a legally defensible violation notice.

 If not well managed, the list of Violation Use Codes can get lengthy and difficult to navigate.
-Following the advice in the sections below will help to keep the list at a manageable length and make it easier to find the relevant Use Code.
+Follow the advice in the sections below to keep the list at a manageable length.

 Don't Add the Entire Code of Ordinances to the Violation Use Codes

-Including all the sections of the code would quickly make the list long and difficult to search.
-Instead, only include the code sections that will be used for violations.
+Within the list of Violation Use Codes, only include the code sections that will be used for violations.
+Don't add the full Code of Ordinances.
 One option is to begin with an empty list of Violation Use Codes and only add them on an as-needed basis, when issuing violations.
-This article describes how to add Use Codes, when additional ones are needed
+Proposed Use and Use Codes describes how to add Use Codes, when additional ones are needed

 Prepend the Code Section Onto the Use Codes

-If your Violation Type list is structured to mimic the municipal Code of Ordinances (Option 1 as described in this article), then the Violation Use Codes should include the Section number of the code.
+If your Violation Type list is structured to mimic the municipal Code of Ordinances (Option 1 as described in Violation Types), then the Violation Use Codes should include the Section number of the code.

 Prepend an Acronym or ID onto the Use Codes

-If your Violation Type list is structured to use only general violation types (Option 2 as described in this article), then the violation use codes can use a code or acronym to help find the appropriate Use Code.
+If your Violation Type list is structured to use only general violation types (Option 2 as described in Violation Types), then the violation use codes can use a code or acronym to help find the appropriate Use Code.
 In the example screenshot below, the Use Code is prepended with the acronym "JV" to signify that it's the code reference for junk vehicles.

 Include the Full Section Header (and Perhaps More) in the Use Code Description